Ewen McKenzie: Coaching career

 Following his retirement from playing in 1997, McKenzie has coached at many different levels.
 He has coached both in the Southern Hemisphere and the Northern Hemisphere, taking on different roles of coaching.
 He began with the Brumbies in 1998 as a coaching co-ordinator before spending three years with the Wallabies as an assistant coach to Rod Macqueen and Eddie Jones.
 His success as an assistant landed him a role as head coach of the Waratahs, where still to this date his five-year tenure makes him the longest serving coach of the Sydney-based team.
 During this time he also briefly coached the Australia A side.
 McKenzie then joined French team Stade Français for the 2008–09 season.

 He returned home in 2009 and took up the role as director of rugby for the Queensland Reds.
 He coached the Reds for four seasons from 2010 to 2013 before stepping down to pursue international opportunities.
 He was heavily linked with the head coaching positions of Scotland and Ireland, but it was the Wallabies McKenzie wanted to coach.
 On 8 July 2013, McKenzie was named head coach of the Wallabies succeeding Robbie Deans.
 After fifteen months in charge, McKenzie resigned as coach of the Wallabies on 18 October 2014.

 Assistant coach of Australia

 In 2000, he joined the Wallabies coaching set-up as an assistant coach to Rod Macqueen until 2001, when Macqueen stepped down as head coach, and Eddie Jones took over.
 During this time, McKenzie and Macqueen led Australia to their first Tri Nations title in 2000.
 In addition to this, they also helped the national team to their third successive Bledisloe Cup triumph, dating back to 1998.
-He also helped the Wallabies to a historic 2–1 series win over the British & Irish Lions, before again retaining the Bledisloe Cup though to 2003.
+He also helped the Wallabies to a historic 2–1 series win over the British & Irish Lions, before again retaining the Bledisloe Cup through to 2003.
 During this time, Jones succeeded Macqueen and joined Link to lead the team to their second Tri Nations title in 2001.
 McKenzie's last duties as assistant coach was during the 2003 Rugby World Cup, where Australia lost the final to England in extra time.